bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 and CSS can be heavily cached.
 There are, however, a couple of problems with data URIs.
 They can be difficult to change and maintain, leading to having to generate another encoding.
-And, they don't work in older browsers, specifically Internet Explorer 7 and below.
+And, they don't work in older browsers, specifically Internet Explorer 7 and below.</p>

-If using data URIs helps cut down a few HTTP requests, and the HTML or CSS can be heavily cached, the benefits tend to outweigh the risk.
+<p>If using data URIs helps cut down a few HTTP requests, and the HTML or CSS can
+be heavily cached, the benefits tend to outweigh the risk.
 A few tools to help generate data URIs include
 <a href="http://websemantics.co.uk/online_tools/image_to_data_uri_convertor/"
 rel="noopener noreferrer" target="_blank">converters</a> and
 <a href="http://www.patternify.com/" rel="noopener noreferrer" target="_blank">
 pattern generators</a>.
-Be careful though, and always double check to see that the actual data URI is less weight than the actual image.
+Be careful though, and always double check to see that the actual data URI is less weight than the actual image.</p>

 <h5>HTML</h5>